 Breaking down the revenue for this day, the ticket machine aboard KC took just £144; we sold £64 of tickets online; there were no tickets from the Rochester Tourist Information Centre and only £34 of sales from the Historic Dockyard.
 The biggest income was from coach parties on the afternoon cruise which brought in £495 and the evening charter a further £873.

 In terms of onboard sales we sold £368 in drinks, £22 of KC books, no souvenirs at all and £21 of snack type food like crisps and chocolate.
 The big revenue earner this day from sales was the buffet for the evening charter which brought in £495.

 All in all the total turnover for Tuesday 29th July 2008 was £2,517.20.
 This was pretty typical.

 The best day for onboard ticket sales that week was Thursday 31st July when the machine took £397.
 The best day for online ticket sales was Wednesday 30th when £356 was taken and on that day the TIC sold a further £225 in tickets.
 The maximum the Historic Dockyard sold on our behalf this week was just £80 on Friday 1st August which again was pretty typical.

-It was really the revenue from the coach parties and the charters which packed in the money and kept KC solvent.
 Amongst the very many hats I wore when I ran KC and the company, I designed and executed our marketing plan each year and spent a huge amount of time during the winters drumming up business from coach companies and group leaders for the summer to come.

 I always took stands at the main group travel trade fairs organised by the South East England Tourist Board and others on which I was helped in the early years by Pat Bushell and later on by Stafford Ellerman who were both a great support to me.
 And without that pre-booked revenue KC could never have survived on the Medway in what is not a tourist honey-pot area and where there was virtually no passing trade.